Controlled Data Service projects

 Anonymised data on the type and amount of social care data received by individuals (such as personal care and community alarm services) has been obtained via the UBDC controlled data service and is stored and analysed in a secure environment with the National Safe Haven.
 Data from 2006 – 2015 has been provided.
 A Data sharing agreement is in place between Renfrewshire Council and the University of Glasgow to enable this analysis.
 The processing of data for this project meets criteria in the Schedule 2 of the Data Protection Act and Paragraph 9 of the Data Protection (Processing of Personal Data Order 2000 (SI 2000 No.417)).
 Data will be held for the lifetime of the PhD (scheduled completion October 2018) and a further 3 years to allow time for completion of publication outputs.
 After this the shared data will be permanently destroyed.

-Life Unleaded: Investigating the effects of public interventions to reduce air and water lead pollution on infants and children’s health
+Life Unleaded: Investigating the impact of public interventions to reduce drinking water lead contamination on infant health in Scotland

 Lead: Dr Mirko Moro